 In a small fry pan, over medium heat, heat the remaining 3 tablespoons of butter.

 Add the oregano, garlic powder, and black pepper to the melted butter.
-Add the raw shrimp into the pan and cook for 5-7 minutes until shrimp are pink and thoroughly cooked.
+Add the raw shrimp into the pan and cook for 5-7 minutes until shrimp are pink and fully cooked.

 After the shrimp are fully cooked, add them to the risotto and serve immediately.